webplatform/docs-wpd/Infrastructure/analysis/2014-OAuth_study_notes/index.md

-** '''Consumer''': 3rd party looking to receive data. (external site, mobile app, etc) ** '''User''': A human being (''synonyms'': Ressource owner) ** '''Scope''': Expressed in non standardized ways, to convey what can be done. (''synonyms'': entitlement)
+** '''Consumer''': 3rd party looking to receive data. (external site, mobile app, etc) ** '''User''': A human being (''synonyms'': Ressource owner) ** '''Scope''': Expressed in non standardized ways, to convey what can be done. (''synonyms'': entitlement) ** '''Grant''': Many types, depending of the use-case (term used in the documentation): Web-server app (authorization_code), Browser-based app (implicit), Username/password (password), Mobile apps (implicit), Authorization code, and Extension grant (how you would wire a SAML in the process) see (link9)
 * To serve as a way to certify what is allowed to be done, before doing it.
 The part that is describing is referred to as "Scope" or "Entitlement" (link2)
 * Ways to describe Scope/entitlement spec leaves it open ended.
 In the article (link2) they show various ways used by know websites.